User Tools

 You can find them in seemingly any home in America.
 In total, they number in the hundreds of millions.
 There is a purpose to this technology, and a long and important history—but that's not why we're talking about them.
 It's because of their inherent danger.
 Because of the accidents, the suicides, and the homicides.
 The threat is real, especially to our children.
 And still, too many of us don't bother to lock them up, those hazardous chemicals we keep in the medicine cabinet, the hall closet, and under the kitchen sink.

-In a country where people are shot every day, where there are mass shootings seemingly every week [1], bringing up accidental death by poisoning might feel insensitive.
-But these two social issues are more similar than one might think.
-Because of a few reasons:
+In a country where people are shot every day, where mass shootings seemingly happen every week [1], the comparison to accidental death by poisoning might feel insensitive.
+Yet these two social issues are more similar than one might think for a few reasons:

-• Both firearms and toxic chemicals are in tons of homes and businesses and elsewhere
+• Both firearms and toxic chemicals are incredibly common, found in many homes and businesses and elsewhere

 • Both firearms and toxic chemicals have some uses that are generally accepted by society